JalaySimaria/users-apis/README.md

 ---

-> I have configured a MongoDB clustor on cloud, thus, you don't need to start your local MongoDB and do some configuration.
+> I have configured a MongoDB cluster on cloud, thus, you don't need to start your local MongoDB and do some configuration.

 This project contains 3 environments.
 Each of them requires a different PORT.
 Thus, please make sure you free those PORTs before starting the server